The Dungeon Master

 In case things get a tad too loud, the women of both families can persuade the men not to risk their lives unnecessarily by escalating things any further.

-During the conversation, the party will learn that the families are heading back to the Coast of Leda, a small village of fishermen from where they are originally from after unsuccessfully trying to relocate on the nearby town of Imuria, north of there.
+During the conversation, the party will learn that the families are heading back to the Coast of Leda, a small village of fishermen from where they are originally from after unsuccessfully trying to relocate to the nearby town of Imuria, north of there.

 The men will bitterly tell the party that, like many of the fishermen who try to flee from Leda, they too have been met with nothing but hostility in nearby towns.
 Now, left with no other option to survive through the winter, and against their better judgment, they are heading back to Leda.